ds-edu/DataScienceCapstone_OnlineRetail/README.md

 ## 6 Cluster Analysis

-Meaningful labels can be assigned by looking at the distribution of the clusters in terms of the three key features - Recency, Frequency, and Monetary values.
+Meaningful labels can be assigned by analyzing the distribution of the clusters in terms of the three key features - Recency, Frequency, and Monetary values.

 ![Clusters Distribution](./reports/figures/cluster_violinplot.png)

+Starting with **Cluster-1**, its mean Recency feature is the highest compared to other clusters; however, both its mean Frequency and Monetary are the lowest compared to others, so Cluster-1 represents the most recent buyers only.

+With **Cluster-2** having the highest mean in Monetary and Frequency feature, it can be easily be classified as the loyal customers.
+They are the customers that constantly or frequently buys items that are either in bulk or higher-value.
+Note, however, that the mean Recency feature is the lowest, indicative of no recent purchases.

+**Cluster-0** placed second in all of the features in terms of its mean values.
+They are not necessarily big spenders, frequent and recent buyers but the mean values in all three features are not the least.

+**Summary of the assigned labels to the 3 clusters:**

-Cluster 0: **Moderate**
+Cluster 0: ***Moderate***
 - Moderately frequent buyers that are not necessarily high spenders, and haven't purchased recently.

-Cluster 1: **Recent**
+Cluster 1: ***Recent***
 - Less frequent buyers who are low-spenders but made recent purchases.

-Cluster 2: **Loyal**
+Cluster 2: ***Loyal***
 - Frequent shoppers who are high spenders, although no recent purchases.

 Outliers in the data are designated as follows: